 Librarians have proudly rounded the cape of the 21st century trying to read ebooks on their computers, PDAs, smartphones, tablets and e-readers, with more or less conviction at first, just to be in the game, before enthusiastically advocating for them.

 Despite being very young, ebooks created a tsunami in a five-century economic model that had started with Johannes Gutenberg in Europe.
 Was the book family going to implode because of its digital offspring?
-No. Librarians were there, and cemented the book world by gathering around them many other trades: authors, publishers, booksellers, distributors, printers, bookbinders, translators, editors, illustrators, photographers, and of course readers.
+No. Librarians were there, and cemented the book world by gathering around them many other trades: authors, editors, translators, illustrators, photographers, designers, publishers, booksellers, distributors, and of course readers.

 “What is important is the author’s work, not the reading device”, librarians were repeating over and over.
 “Love is looking in the same direction.”

-As often in the past, librarians have succeeded in their efforts to pursue Gutenberg’s work against all odds, i.e. provide books for all, no matter the support, no matter the time and no matter the location.
-All trades now peacefully attend the annual Book Fair (in Frankfurt, in Paris, and elsewhere). eBooks are on good terms with printed books.
-Tablets and e-readers patiently watch book shelves still stuffed with printed books, and even rest on them.
+As often in the past, librarians have succeeded in their efforts to pursue Gutenberg’s work against all odds, i.e. provide books for all, no matter the support and no matter the location.
+All trades now peacefully attend book fairs. eBooks are on good terms with printed books.
 Paper is not dead yet, but tablets and e-readers are looking forward to the future, i.e. taking the whole space as soon as they can.

 In the meantime, librarians are busier than ever.
-In addition to their regular duties (buy documents, inventory them, catalog them, analyse them, index them, classify them, loan them, check them, clean them, and so on), they also answer all kinds of questions every day, while updating their professional blogs and wikis, and feeding the many library accounts on social sites, including the library’s Facebook wall and the library’s Twitter feed.
+In addition to their regular duties (buy, inventory, catalog, classify and loan documents), they also answer all kinds of questions every day, while updating their professional blogs and wikis, and feeding the many library accounts on social sites, including the library’s Facebook wall and the library’s Twitter feed.

 Some would go nuts doing so many things at once.
 But librarians have quickly learned to manage their stress levels, while working hard to achieve fair optional overtime for those who want or need to work more, fair optional part-time for those who don’t want or need to work full time, and for a relaxation area to be mandatory in all libraries.